MAC-VO/MAC-VO/README.md

 * [Jan 2025] Our work is accepted by the IEEE International Conference on Robotics and Automation (ICRA) 2025.
 We will present our work at ICRA 2025 in Atlanta, Georgia, USA.
 * [Nov 2024] We released the ROS-2 integration at https://github.com/MAC-VO/MAC-VO-ROS2 along with the documentation at https://mac-vo.github.io/wiki/ROS/

+## Download the Repo

+Clone the repository using the following command to include all submodules automatically.

+`git clone -b dev/fixgit https://github.com/MAC-VO/MAC-VO.git --recursive`

 ## 📦 Installation & Environment

 ### Environment

 1. **Docker Image**

-    See `/Docker/DockerfileRoot` to build the container.

     ```bash
-    $ docker build --network=host -t macvo:latest -f Dockerfile .
+    $ docker build --network=host -t macvo:latest -f Docker/Dockerfile .
-    $ docker run --gpus all -it --rm  -v [DATA_Path]:/data -v [CODE_Path]:/home/yuhengq/workspace macvo:latest
     ```

-    Inside docker, install the denpendencies by:
-    ```bash
-    $ cd workspace
-    $ pip install -r requirements.txt
-    ```

 2. **Virtual Environment**

-    The MAC-VO codebase can only run on Python 3.10+.
+    You can setup the dependencies in your native system.
+MAC-VO codebase can only run on Python 3.10+.
 See `requirements.txt` for environment requirements.

     <details>
       <summary>How to adapt MAC-VO codebase to Python &lt; 3.10?</summary>